DFE-Digital/register-trainee-teachers/docs/setup-development.md

 If you want to seed the database with a sanitised production dump, follow the steps below:

 - Download the sanitised production dump from the Azure Storage Account.
-- In the Azure portal, go to 'Storage Accounts' -> 's189p01rttdbbkpsanpdsa' -> 'Containers' -> 'database-backup'
+- In the Azure portal, go to ‘Storage Accounts’ -> s189p01rttdbbkpsanpdsa -> ‘Containers’ -> ‘database-backup’
 - Download the latest sanitised backup.
 - Unzip the file and you should see a file called `backup_sanitised.sql`.